microsoft/vscode-docs/docs/editor/extension-gallery.md

 **Q: Whenever I try to install any extension, I get a connect ETIMEDOUT error.**

 **A:** You may see this error if your machine is going through a proxy server to access the Internet.
-See the [Proxy Server Support](/docs/setup/setup-overview.md#proxy-server-support) section in SETUP topic for details.
+See the [Proxy server support](/docs/setup/network.md#proxy-server-support) section in SETUP topic for details.